harryredmond/ifs-training/Day02/k8s/exercise-configmap.md

 ## Exercise —

 - Create a configMap called 'options' with the value server=local
-- Create a new nginx pod that loads the value from variable 'var5' in an env variable called 'option'
 - Create a json file with the following content:
 ```
 {